Skip to main content

 Time to read min

 A hotly debated topic, especially among travel companions, is how early you should plan to arrive at the airport before a flight.
 It seems most people fall into two camps — the “right on time" camp or the “earlier the better" camp.
-While you're likely to land at your destination either way, there are several considerations you'll want to weigh before heading to the airport.
+Whichever side you’re on, there are several considerations you may want to weigh before heading to the airport.

-Why do people get to the airport so early?
+Why some people get to the airport so early

 If you're like some who prefer to err on the side of being early, arriving at the airport with a large cushion of time to spare could offer many advantages.